 - Freshwater Trust — Developing tools and programs to accelerate the pace and scale of freshwater restoration.

-- Portland Audubon — Protecting natural habitats, rehabilitating wildlife, and educating and inspiring people of all ages to explore and connect with the natural world, helping to build a sustainable future for all life.
+- Portland Audubon — Protecting natural habitats, rehabilitating wildlife, and educating & inspiring people of all ages to explore and connect with the natural world, helping to build a sustainable future for all life.